 Kidney and liver health – Are the major internal organs functioning well.

 As animals age from adult to senior it is common to find some changes in the liver and kidney enzymes.
 This may be attributed to the breed of the animal, diet or substance exposed to the animal.
 A simple blood test is recommended on a 6 monthly basis to recognise any changes and hence treatment can commence.
 On the other hand it is important to check on a regular basis even if bloods are normal as changes can occur quite quickly and in some instances acute treatment is required.

 Mobility – Is your pet sore and stiff?
 Do they find it difficult getting up stairs or out of bed.

 Is a major issue in senior pets.
 The most common type of mobility issue is arthritis in the joints of your senior pet.
 There are several preventative measures that can be utilized to aid in the treatment and prolonging of the arthritic signs and symptoms.
 They start from basic weight control which can involve a special formulated diet for your animal; this can also have specific oils and minerals to help with movement.
 Senior patient also require less food as their metabolism is slower and hence weight can is achieved more easily.
 Other options include and month long course consisting of 4 weekly injections of Zydax (cartrophen).
-There is also a powder called Glyde which also has good results and is a daily oral powder which is given with their main meal.
-It has the omega 3 and omega 6 oils as well as green lip mussel a well know product with great affects on increased mobility.
+There are also mulitple products which are given daily with their main meal, used correctly these prouducts have had great success.
+Speak with your vet at your next appointment to place your pet onto an arthritis management plan.

 Radiology can be an important tool to assess the amount of arthritis present in a joint and if there are any conformational problems attributing to the arthritic changes.
 Depending on your animal this can be performed under simple restraint, although some animals require sedation.